sympa-community/ansible-role-sympa/README.md

 Nginx needs to be installed before running the Sympa role, as the Nginx user is referred by the wwsympa service unit.

+## Integration

+### Nginx

+The Sympa role provides a snippet for Nginx in the variable *sympa_web_nginx_snippet* which can be included in a virtual host configuration file.

 ## Variables

 The database configuration for Sympa is required.